nevalang/neva/README.md

 See [CONTRIBUTING.md](./CONTRIBUTING.md) and [ARCHITECTURE.md](./ARCHITECTURE.md).

 Please note that, due to the early stage of development, the documentation can sometimes be outdated.
-You can reach main maintainer to find help.
+Please reach maintainer if you have questions.